Medical expert of the article

 - Anticonvulsants.

-After a 5-day course of treatment, take a break for 48 hours, after which the treatment is resumed.
+After a 5-day course of treatment, take a break for 48 hours, after which treatment is resumed.

-Monitoring in the treatment of complexing agents
+Monitoring during treatment with complexing agents

-To assess the effectiveness of treatment, daily urinary excretion of lead is measured, since its concentration in the blood in the presence of complexing agents may be low.
-The concentration of lead in the blood is measured every 48-72 hours in hospitalized and every 2-4 weeks in outpatients.
+To assess the effectiveness of treatment, daily urinary lead excretion is measured, since its concentration in the blood may be low in the presence of complexing agents.
+Blood lead concentration is measured every 48-72 hours in hospitalized patients and every 2-4 weeks in outpatients.

 Consequences of lead poisoning

-Prophylaxis of lead poisoning
+Prevention of lead poisoning